LiZongyue/Classic-Model-Repoduce/Machine_Learning/README.md

-# Reproduce some basic Machine Learning Model with Tensorflow instead of Scikit-Learn
+# Reproduce some basic Machine Learning Model

+## Introduction:

+In this file, all models will be implemented with Tensorflow rather than with Scikit-Learn, because model.fit() is really boring and you can learn nothing from it.

+With Tensorflow, you will have a brief intuition how does the model actually work and thus figure out its mechanism.

+But it is still a TOYS (Doge/)

 ----

-TOYS WARNING(Doge/)

 1. Random Forest [Notebook](https://github.com/LiZongyue/Classic-Model-Reproduce/blob/master/Machine_Learning/RandomForrest.ipynb)